N214/federated-monitoring/README.md

 `https://submariner.io/getting-started/quickstart/kind/#deploy-kind-with-submariner-locally`

-After following the tutorial here, we should have two cluster `cluster1` and `cluster2` that has communication enabled between them, you should able to spin a nginx pod in one cluster and test to curl the ip/dns from another pod.
+After following the tutorial here, we should have two cluster `cluster1` and `cluster2` that has communication enabled between them, you should able to spin a nginx pod in one cluster and test to curl the ip/dns from the other cluster.

 ## Helm Charts
-Follow the intalltion order
 #### Cluster 1
 ##### [Mimir](mimir/README.md)
 A scallable timeseries database to store all the metrics send by the different Prom Agent, used as backend for Grafana to query metrics and dashboard.
 Object storage backend.